 The counselor shrugged.
 “Humans make errors.
 You’ll learn and get better.”

 I remember feeling confused.
-Why wasn’t he attacking this issue teleologically?
+Why wasn’t he attacking this issue as having a payoff?
 Wasn’t there some deeper incentive for my lack of empathy?

 He added, “If you’re empathetic, you accept the energy and multiply it.
 So negative energy will be worse for you than the sender.”